replay-framework/replay/README.md

 # The RePlay Framework

 RePlay is a fork of the [Play1](https://github.com/playframework/play1) framework, made and maintained by [Codeborne](https://codeborne.com).
-Forking was needed to make some breaking changes (detailed below) that would otherwise not be possible.
+Forking was needed to make some breaking changes (detailed below) that would not be acceptable on Play1.
+Compared to Play1, RePlay is a simpler and more standard/modern framework with greatly improved developer ergonomics.
+The main differences between Play1 and RePlay are outlined below.

-RePlay originally forked Play 1.5.0, applicable improvements made in the Play1 project are regularly copied into RePlay.
+RePlay originally forked Play v1.5.0.
+Improvements made in the Play1 project since, are regularly ported to RePlay when applicable.
+[Version 2 of the Play Framework](https://github.com/playframework/playframework) (Play2) is significantly different from Play1.
+Porting a Play1 application to Play2 is really hard and has [questionable benefits](https://groups.google.com/g/play-framework/c/AcZs8GXNWUc).
+RePlay aims to provide a more sensible upgrade path for Play1 applications.

 #### Main differences between RePlay and Play1